-Sectarian versions of this statement make multiple translation errors - which ironically do the same thing to Jesus' statement that Jesus is accusing the sectarian Jewish teachers of.
+Sectarian versions of this statement make multiple translation errors - which ironically do the same thing to Jesus' statement that Jesus is accusing the sectarian institutional teachers of.

 The above translation from the Lost Gospels of Jesus clarifies his statement.

 Moses' teaching was not the central teaching or issue Jesus was discussing.
 This is evidenced by the word γάρ (gar), which is being translated to "For" here.
 It is a word that is used to affirm the previous statement.
 It is like saying, "for example" in modern English.